Abby FieldsBranded Content Specialist

 Data mining process: How does data mining work?

-Now that you know the answer to your main question, “what is data mining,” let’s dive into how it works.
+Now that you know what data mining is, let’s dive into how it works.

 We can break the data mining process down into five stages: